Feez/PredDoc/tutorial.md

 - A blank sub-menu for the target selector is created, it will be used when initializing DreamTS.

-- The anti-gap menu is simply created by loading evey enemy hero's name into the menu which we will check against later.
+- The anti-gap menu is simply created by loading every enemy hero's name into the menu which we will check against later.

 - The interrupt menu utilizes `_G.Prediction.LoadInterruptToMenu` which takes in a menu/sub-menu parameter and does the rest with loading.
 What it loads into the menu will be shown later.